pongib/365DaysOfLearning/README.md

 **TIL**: Learn about ML concept and type of it and learn how to prevent overfitting.
 Just know about L1 and L2 and when to use it.
 Try to apply knowledge to nn playground about L1 and L2 and found it work like I learned.

 **Thoughts**: Sometime I found myself want to know it deeply but I know it out of my certified scope so I need to focus about it and when I got it I will learn and play whatever I want, maybe I will struggle in some topic to deep and too long.

+## Day 20: Jan 21, 2020

+**TIL**: Learn AI platform on google cloud.
+Key concept and terminology such as models, version and jobs.
+And all pineline process about it.

+* Preprocess Data
+* Train
+* Deploy
+* Monitor
+* Manage version

+and just know about TPU.

+**Thoughts**: It a bit of concept and nothing must but very excited when visit https://cloud.google.com/ai-platform/ and scroll down to Next'19 and it use kubeflow for ML pineline, It sound very interesting I will plan to include in to my daily learn.
+I feel very lucky to live in this era.